 Searching: No Search Term , Filtered By Category: "Sales", Category: "Marketing", Category: "Customer Relationship Management", Category: "Enterprise"

-Eighteen APIs have been added to the ProgrammableWeb directory in categories such as Insurance, Testing, and Sales.
-One highlight today is the Vertafore API, which allows developers of insurance apps to gain access to previously unavailable agency data.
+Eleven APIs have been added to the ProgrammableWeb directory in several categories including Tourism, Water, and Payments.
+One highlight today is the Continuum Connect API, which provides useful data for creating financial trading applications.
 Here's a rundown of the latest additions.

 Amazon made several significant new features available to its AWS Mobile Hub this month that should make it easier for developers to tap into cloud-based APIs.
 The tools include a Cloud Logic function, user sign-in tweaks, user management options, and seamless SaaS integration.